gabrielcancio/nlw-3-happy/Readme.md

 });
 ```
 ---
-Developed with :yellow_heart: by gabriel Cancio!
+Developed with :yellow_heart: by Gabriel Cancio!